 Both these effects are emphasized when looking at the actual running times needed by the least dense group (W = 14) and by the most dense group (W = 26) of spaced seeds.
-The standard method requires 9.73 and 15.11 minutes, respectively, whereas ISSH spends only 2.75 and 2.16 minutes to perform the same task.
+The standard method requires 9.73 and 15.11 minutes, respectively, while ISSH spends only 2.75 and 2.16 minutes to perform the same task.

-3.4.
-Effect of number of iterations on time performances
+3.4 Effect of Number of Iterations on Time Performances